 6) What supplies should I bring with me to Coyote Gulch?

 At the bare minimum, if you’re going for a single day hike, bring at least several liters of water and if you’re going during the spring or summer seasons, bring even more.
 Leave some extra in your car too.
 I’d also bring energy bars.
+Read this post on what to bring on a hike for more details.

 If you’re going for overnight camping trips, bring food (more days = more food), water, a flashlight, lighter and tent equipment.